alphagov/government-service-design-manual/Copy and content/styleguide.md

     ### Eg, etc and ie

-    Don’t use full stops between or after these notations.
+    Don't use full stops between or after these notations.

     ### Email addresses